adrn/schwimmbad/docs/index.rst

 we're now using a `context manager
 <https://en.wikibooks.org/wiki/Python_Programming/Context_Managers>`_ (using a
 Python ``with`` statement) to handle creating and *closing* the multiprocessing pool.
-With the exception of the :class:`~schwimmbad.serial.SerialPool`, all other pool classes need to be explicity closed after processing.
+With the exception of the :class:`~schwimmbad.SerialPool`, all other pool classes need to be explicity closed after processing.
 We could have also written::